m-ke/3dio-website/src/docs/api/1/get-started-browser.md

 ## Package Manager Support

-We support Bower, Webpack, Require.js or simmilar.
-3dio is packaged in UMD (Universal Module Definition) format so that it can be used as CommonJS or AMD module:
+We support Bower, Webpack, Require.js and simmilar.
+3dio is packaged in UMD (Universal Module Definition) format so that it can be used as CommonJS or AMD module.

 1. Install library from npm `npm install 3dio --save`
 2. Use it your code base: